-Subject Code Subject Name Credits A Allotted Total ST 402 Demography and Theory Practical 4 51 402 official statistics 4 Т Course Objective reproduction.
-2. To explain po contents in pol 3.
-To learnt abou and their funct 4.
-To make to str pulation Genetic pulation census i at population centions. es, CSO, NSSO n India. nsus methods, ns of analyzing importance, different D and their scope and organizations in India and predicting social, lation.
+Subject Code Subject Name Credits A Allotted Total ST 402 Demography and official statistics Theory 4 Practical 4 Course Objective To study about demography and their importance, or reproduction.
+To explain population Genetics, CSO, NSSO and their secontents in population census in India.
+To learnt about population census methods, organizations and their functions.
+To make to students as a means of analyzing and predicting cultural, and economic trends related to population.
 Course Out comes models.
-2. Students under phenotypes etc. 3.
+2. Students und phenotypes etc. 3.
 Students learn India and their 4.
-Useful to students. derstood abou c. t about populati functions. t gene free on census met GRR, NRR and growth quencies, genotypes, hods, organizations in and predicting social, lation.
+Useful to stud derstood abou c. t about populati functions. t gene free on census met RR, NRR and growth quencies, genotypes, hods, organizations in and predicting social, ation.